CNX-GIREVE/GIREVE_Tech_OCPI_V2.2.1/emsp_locations.md

 ## Static and dynamic attributes

-The attributes of the Location object are of 2 types:
+The attributes of the Location object are of 2 types :

 -   Static attributes are data attributes that do not change frequently (address, localisation …).
 These data are integrated in Gireve database through the Gireve quality process and could take some time before to be stored by Gireve and displayed to eMSPs.
 -   Dynamic attributes are data attributes that may change frequently (availability, occupied/free …).
 In OCPI 2.2.1, only **<ins>“EVSE.status”</ins>** and **<ins>“Connector.tariff_ids”</ins>** are considered as **dynamic**.
 These data are integrated in real-time by Gireve when CPOs send updates to IOP.